AlexHolly/godot-shell-scripts/README.md

 ## update-godot.sh

-  This script will pull from repo and build the godot engone for linux.
+  This script will build the godot engine for linux.
 It also builds the templates for linux and windows and puts them to the correct godot cache templates folder.
-  It will also add godot as global script so that you can use "godot -h" commands.
+  It will add godot as global script so that you can use "godot -h" commands.

   1.Place this script inside your cloned godot folder.